 The more active your social media profiles or channels are, and the number of people following your social media channels, the more authoritative you are in the eyes of the search engines.

 So when creating social media profiles or channels where you share your content, be sure to keep those channels active.

-It will increase your chances of ranking higher not only your content but also your social profiles.
+It will increase your chances of ranking higher not only in your content but also in your social profiles.